 History of the Legislative Budget Board

 The Legislative Budget Board (LBB) was created in 1949 by Senate Bill 387 passed by the Legislature that same year.
 The impetus for the creation of the LBB was twofold: higher state government expenditures after the end of World War II; and a recommendation from the State Auditor’s office for the creation of a legislative committee for the continuous review of state spending.
 The legislation required all state agencies to submit their budget requests to the LBB for review and recommendations.
+Prior to the creation of the LBB, budgeting was assigned to the Board of Control, which was the state’s purchasing agent.
+However, the Board of Control had no authority to refuse requisitions or to make periodic adjustments in budgetary expenditures for state agencies.

 KEY BUDGET PROVISIONS THROUGH THE YEARS